developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 #### Parameters:

-**Continuous mode -** causes the speech engine to continue gathering spoken input after the device user has momentarily stopped speaking.
+**Continuous mode -** **When enabled**, the speech engine continues to gather spoken input as long as the field is in focus and displays words as soon as they are decoded. **When disabled**, output begins after spoken input stops.

 **Language -** sets the language for text-to-speech input and synthesized output.
 If no language is specified, the TTS engine attempts to match the language to the Locale currently selected in the device.
 This field accepts any of the predefined [Locale codes](https://techdocs.zebra.com/mx/uimgr/#set-current-locale).